-Effects on the Brain
+Effects of Cocaine on the Brain

 The buildup of dopamine that occurs between the synapses when cocaine is abused causes the neurons in the brain to be continually stimulated, which most likely causes the euphoric state that cocaine addicts find so pleasurable.
 This euphoric state and the constant bombardment of the brain tissue with dopamine is one reason why the drug is so physically and psychologically addictive.

-Looking to the Future
+Looking to the Future of Cocaine Treatment

-This means that you must take higher and higher doses of the drug in order to feel pleasure to the extent that you experienced the first time.
-Recent studies have shown that when you go through periods of not taking cocaine, the memories of the euphoric high experienced while on the drug can cause you to have massive cravings and may even cause you to relapse even if you haven’t been abstinent for a long period of time.
+Research shows that when you go through periods of not taking cocaine, the memories of the euphoric high experienced while on the drug can cause strong cocaine cravings and may even lead to relapse even after periods of abstinence.